 Please be sure to let us know if you (or anyone in your group) have a dietary restriction (e.g. vegetarian, diabetic, allergy, etc.) when you purchase your tickets.
 In most cases, nuts, lactose and gluten may be in the foods featured on our experiences.
 If you have a serious allergy, we recommend contacting us at ‘email@example.com’ prior to purchasing tickets to enable us to advise you if our tours are suitable for you.

-For the Middle Eastern Food Pilgrimage and Little India on a Plate and Dubai Souks and Creekside Food Walk tours as well as Unseen Trails: please carry earphones for our tour guide audio system (else we will provide a free size one); don’t carry anything too heavy as we will provide a tote.
+For the Middle Eastern Food Pilgrimage, Little India on a Plate and Dubai Souks and Creekside Food Walk tours as well as Unseen Trails: please carry earphones for our tour guide audio system (else we will provide a free size one); don’t carry anything too heavy as we will provide a tote.
 If you plan to purchase edible souvenirs during the tour, please make sure to carry both cash/your credit card (most, but not all, locations accept credit card).

 Still have questions?
 Visit our FAQ page to submit your own